 Technology Infused Millennials

-If you ever tend to look up about millennials on the internet, you wouldn’t be surprised to know that this generation is “hooked up” and “addicted” to technology and this is usually considered as a negative impact on them.
+If you tend to look up millennials on the internet, you wouldn’t be surprised to see that this generation is “addicted” to technology.
+One can considered it as a negative impact.
 However, I would like to disagree with the support of the above picture that depicts an average life of a millennial.
-People in this generation were introduced to technology at an early stage in their life.
+People from this generation have been introduced to technology at an early stages in life.
 For instance, if John was born in the year 1988, it is very likely that John spent his teenage years using the early release of Facebook and most likely would have been one of the first ones to transfer money online.
 If one considers the fact that this generation has GROWN UP with technology by their bedside, then in my opinion, using the term “hooked up” and “addicted” to technology is wrong.

 Mobile apps have been their best friend since a decade.
 Millennials are the driving force for e-commerce changes in the market since they constitute an astonishing 21% of the consumer discretionary purchases.